dovecot/documentation/source/configuration_manual/zlib_plugin.rst

 When this plugin is loaded Dovecot can read both compressed and uncompressed files from Maildir.
-The files within a Maildir can use any supported compression algorithm (e.g., some can be compressed uzing gzip, while others are compressed using zstd).
+The files within a Maildir can use any supported compression algorithm (e.g., some can be compressed using gzip, while others are compressed using zstd).
 The algorithm is detected by reading the first few bytes from the file and figuring out if it's a valid gzip or bzip2 header.
 The file name doesn't matter.